Meta Quest Pro vs Meta Quest 2: Should you upgrade your VR headset?

 “Smiles, eyebrow raises, winks and all” will be transmitted, the company says.
 For those virtual meetings and collaborative sessions, there’s also eye tracking, so you can show you’re paying attention to the right people in meetings.
 We think we preferred the old way.

-Meta has also included some new controllers, which unlike the Quest 2 controllers, have independent sensors that can track movements 360 degrees, independently from the headset.
-The design has also been tweaked and there are new haptics.
+Meta has also included some new controllers, which unlike the Quest 2 controllers, have independent sensors that can track 360 degree movements, independently from the headset.
+The controller design has also been tweaked and there are new haptics.
 If you want some of this action, you don’t have to upgrade your headset, you can buy them separately for £299/$299.

 These are some hi-tech specs